Global bank Santander hamstrung by Spanish heritage

 In its most recent quarterly figures, 56 percent of its profits came from high-growth emerging countries such as Brazil and Mexico, while only 13 percent came from Spain and Portugal.

-That has not translated into the bank's price to book ratio Of 0.53 - a measure of its shares against the value of its assets - which lags behind "safe-haven" banks such as HSBC (HSBA.L), on 0.89, and JPMorgan (JPM.N), on 0.66, according to Thomson Reuters data.
+That has not translated into the bank's price to book ratio Of 0.53 - a measure of its shares against the value of its assets - which lags behind "safe-haven" banks such as HSBC , on 0.89, and JPMorgan, on 0.66, according to Thomson Reuters data.

 Even if Spain's downturn worsens - the economy is forecast to shrink this year and next - the country accounted for only 26 percent of Santander's total assets at the end of March, about the same as it has in Latin America and the United States, and less than the 29 percent held in the UK.